jajpohke/USBtoC64_AMI_CFG_Adv/README.md

  - v.1.1: Mouse functions implemented; if an mouse is connected it will be autodetected in C64 and Amiga Mode.

+   Next Features?
+Reintroduce Joystick Programming mode, available in original firmware project, to use a new controller on fly without use Arduino IDE to compile and write.

  The Aim of this fork is use Original HTML configurator and give precompiled joystick profiles; its also possible to map some joystick like Hori Fighting Stich, WiFiDongle Snes.

 🕹️ **Supported Gamepads:** Want to know if your usb game controller is actually preconfigured for plug & play?